RT-LOC/docs/docs/api/api_application.md

 The Binary API provides a compact representation of the real-time data stream.
 It can be accessed over UDP, TCP or websocket.

+Live and replay data can be accessed over separated ports, as following:
+* 13100 - For Live data
+* 13200 - For Replay data

 ## Preamble

 Every message will contain a preamble with the following format: